takakd/translation-api/deployments/gcp/README.md

 Deleting cluster translatorapp-cluster...⠶
 ```

-**Sometimes some resources are still active, so check GCP console page to see whether all resources are deleted.**
+**Sometimes, some resources are still active, so check GCP console page to see whether all resources are deleted.**

 ## Ref.
 - GCP